nbicocchi/learn-microservices/modules/communication-sync/slides/4 - GraphQL.md

 }
 ```
 In this example, the fragment **`PostFields`** defines a set of fields that can be included in queries or mutations that require information about a post.
 The **`on Post`** part specifies that the fragment applies to objects of type **`Post`**.
-To use the fragment in a query, you can include it like this:

 ```
 query GetPost {
     getPostById(productId: 111) {